Luzivog/Luzivog/README.md

-Hi, I’m Luzivog a beginner node js developer.
+Hi, I’m Luzivog aiming to be a fullstack developper.